RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/01_Task.en.md

 - When "localhost" is selected
 script is run on the machine running WHEEL.
 - When other than "localhost" is selected
 ssh transfers the entire directory to the remote host, and script runs on the remote host.
-(When useJobScheduler is set, described below, the job is submitted to the batch system.)
+(When use job scheduler is set, described below, the job is submitted to the batch system.)

-### useJobScheduler
+### use job scheduler
 Enables script execution when it is submitted to the batch system.
-The following queue, submit option properties can only be set when useJobScheduler is enabled:
+The following queue, submit option properties can only be set when use job scheduler is enabled:

 - When invalid